dji-sdk/Mobile-SDK-Tutorial/FPVDemo_Android/en/FPVDemo/Part2/FPVDemo_Part2_en.md

 ~~~

-Now, we can build and run the project and check the functions.
-You can try to play with the Record function, if everything is going well, you should see the screenshot like this:
+Now, we can build and run the project and verify the functions.
+You may try out the Record function.
+If a screenshoot similar to
 ![recordVideoScreenShot](http://gitlab.djicorp.com/jian.zhao/SDK-SampleCodes-Android/raw/master/FPVDemo-Tutorial/images/recordVideo.png)

 Congratualtions!
 Your Aerial FPV Android app is done, you can use this app to control your Inspire 1's camera now.